zzertexx/dombyra.plus/README.md

 1) Assemble PCB into Case
 2) Use nylon to attach microphone case
 3) Compile code into ESP32
+4) Connect both PCBs using **4-pin JST XH2.54**
-4) Charge battery, place LED case and start it
+5) Charge battery, place LED case and start it
-5) Connect to ESP32's Wi-Fi and enter http://192.168.4.1
+6) Connect to ESP32's Wi-Fi and enter http://192.168.4.1
-6) Choose the kui that you wanna learn and enjoy the process!
+7) Choose the kui that you wanna learn and enjoy the process!

 ## Bill of Materials